flavors/django-graphql-jwt/docs/settings.rst

 JWT_REUSE_REFRESH_TOKENS
 ~~~~~~~~~~~~~~~~~~~~~~~~

-  Reuse the long running refreshed token instead of generating a new one
+  A new long running refresh token is being generated but replaces the existing database record and thus invalidates the previous long running refresh token.

   Default: ``False``